python/cpython/Doc/howto/urllib2.rst

 fetched, particularly the headers sent by the server.
 It is currently an :class:`http.client.HTTPMessage` instance.

-Typical headers include 'Content-length', 'Content-type', and so on.
+Typical headers include 'Content-Length', 'Content-Type', and so on.
 See the `Quick Reference to HTTP Headers <http://jkorpela.fi/http.html>`_ for a useful listing of HTTP headers with brief explanations of their meaning and use.